 What I love most about this Twice Baked Sweet Potato recipe is that each little potato is portioned out!
 They are basically individual sweet potato casseroles.
 Sweet potatoes are an excellent source of Vitamin A and fiber, and a delicious starch option for your Thanksgiving table.

-What is the holidays without some alcohol?
+What is the holidays without a fun cocktail or mocktail?
 Kaitlin makes these delicious cranberry gimlets when it is time for the festivities to really begin.
-It is easy, delicious and only requires a few ingredients.
+It is easy, delicious and only requires a few ingredients: 2 oz vodka, 1 oz cranberry juice, 1 oz lime juice, and 1/2 oz simple syrup.
+You can make this into a mocktail by leaving out the vodka and adding apple cider vinegar instead.

 As you can tell, I am all about the individual portions.
 This is a twist on my favorite Cranberry Orange Cheesecake.
 I make it every year!
 These are great because they are small, and easy to make!
 The cranberry sauce is a breeze too!
 No canned stuff over here.